jimmylin212/ngx-equalsto/README.md

 ## Usage

 This directive work with reactive form only.
 You need to mention the form control that equals to in `equalsTo` directive.
-If you add `isConfirm` directive in the input, then the error will only reflect to that form control.

 Here is the example of how to use in `COMP.component.ts` and `COMP.component.html`.